-The second International Pathways to Clean Cooking conference is being held on May 30 and 31 in Wexford to examine recent advances on the wider topics related to clean cooking practices and their potential to impact on global health and the environment.
+The second International Pathways to Clean Cooking conference was held on May 29, 30 and 31 in Wexford to examine recent advances on the wider topics related to clean cooking practices and their potential to impact on global health and the environment.

 Globally, up to four million people die prematurely each year from illnesses attributable to household air pollution.
 Open fires and inefficient stoves cause a range of harmful impacts in developing countries.